"Red Dead Redemption 2": Herbalist Challenges

 When You Can Do It: After Challenge #7 or after the Chapter 2 Mission "Pouring Fourth Oil - IV" (depending)

-Buy the recipe for the Poison Throwing Knife is sold at the Fence (available after").
+Buy the recipe for the Poison Throwing Knife, sold at the Fence available after the above mentioned mission.
 Remember once you buy the pamphlet hold Right on the D-pad, to open your Satchel, and READ the recipe to make it available for crafting.
 While you're at the Fence stock up on Throwing Knives too.
 There's a location in North-East Bluewater Marsh, just on the New Hanover/Lemoyne border (see second screenshot) where you can find at least six Oleander Sage in the immediate area.
 You should always have a full inventory of these, and here is a great place to find them.

 You could also craft six Poison Arrows, but that requires the extra step of acquiring Flight Feathers.
-If you decide to hunt birds to get them poison arrows will also count toward this Challenge.
+If you decide to hunt birds to get them Poison Arrows will also count toward this Challenge.
 This can also overlap with Survivalist Challenge #4 in which you must craft a Poison Arrow as one of the prerequisites.

 Getting To New Austin Early (PATCHED after 1.06)